Prakyathkantharaju/App-Polar-streaming/README.md

 Contributions to this project are welcome.
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request on the project repository.

-## License

-This project is licensed under the [MIT License].
-Feel free to use and modify the code as per the terms of the license.

 ## Acknowledgements